cpske/ISP/assignment/week15/selenium.md

 Then it's useless to scan the page for hyperlinks using Selenium.

-You cannot determine the content type just by examining the URL as a string, but there any many other ways to determine the content type of a URL.
+You cannot determine the content type just by examining the URL as a string, but you can test the content-type after getting a URL.
-A careful program would print a message if the URL is not an HTML page.
+A careful program would print a message if the content is not HTML.

 ## More Info